 Wet Spinning and Dry-Jet Wet Spinning

 These processes are used for thermoset polymers such as acrylic, liquid crystalline polymers (Kevlar and Nomex), and polyurethane.
 In wet spinning, the polymer is dissolved in a solvent at a target concentration to make a polymer solution with the desired viscosity.
-This polymer solution is then extruded under heat (if needed) and pressure into a liquid coagulation bath.
+This polymer solution is then extruded under heat (if needed) and pressured into a liquid coagulation bath.
 Then fibers are combined as yarn and the yarn is drawn, with very good controls, to orient the molecules in the fibers so that it becomes stronger.

 Dry-jet spinning is very similar to wet spinning.
 However, for some polymers, putting a spinneret into the coagulation bath does not work.
-Therefore, the dissolved polymer is feed out of the spinneret on an air gap to drive off the solvent and then goes into a coagulation bath to be solidified.
+Therefore, the dissolved polymer is fed out of the spinneret on an air gap to drive off the solvent and then goes into a coagulation bath to be solidified.